 Here’s a familiar scene: You’re at the park with your pup, and a young child wanders over, her parents nowhere in sight.
-As she runs gleefully toward your dog, her hands stretched out in front of her, you wonder for a moment what will happen.
+As she runs gleefully toward your dog, her hands outstretched, you wonder for a moment what will happen.
 You know your dog won’t hurt her, but you don’t know what this kid is going to do.

-Just as she’s getting ready to lunge at your pup, the little girl’s mother walks over, laughing.
+Just as she’s getting ready to lunge at your pup, her mother jogs over, laughing.
 “Sorry about that,” she says.
 “She gets so excited when she meets dogs.”
 To her kid, she says, “Go pet the doggie, sweetheart.”

-- Ask the pet owner if you can meet the animal.
-If the owner says no, don’t press the issue.
-Some dogs become aggressive with strangers and children.
+- Ask the pet’s human if you can meet the animal.
+If he says no, don’t press the issue — some dogs become aggressive with strangers and children.

-- If the owner says it’s okay, greet the dog with your arm out in front of you and your hand in a fist, which will save your fingers if the dog decides to bite you.
+- If the pet’s human says it’s okay, greet the dog with your arm out in front of you and your hand in a fist, palm down, which will save your fingers if the dog decides to bite you.

 - Hold your fist low so the dog can smell it.
 If he turns away, leave it be.
 He’s not interested.
-If he leans in or licks your hand, you’ve been given the green light.
+If he leans in or licks your hand, you’ve been given the green light, but proceed slowly.

 - Pet the dog gently, paying attention to his response.
 If he seems eager for more, give him a good back scratch.
 Keep your child away from the dog’s face, just in case.

-I’ve found that most children like this formal exchange and take their duties very seriously.
-I can still remember the little girl I met outside of Trader Joe’s one time when my sheagle, Roxie, was with me.
+I’ve found that most children like this formal exchange and take their duties seriously.
+I can remember a little girl I met outside of the market one time when my sheagle, Roxie, was with me.

-Her mother close behind her, the girl approached us very slowly, and then asked in a very solemn voice if she could meet my dog.
+Her mother close behind her, the girl approached us cautiously and asked in a solemn voice if she could meet my dog.
 After I said yes, she made her hand into a fist and let Roxie sniff it.
 When Roxie licked her hand, the little girl burst into delighted laughter.
 I showed her how Roxie liked her back scratched, and the little girl worked industriously at the task.